lrcfmd/PhaseBO/README.md

 ## Functionality

-There are two modes of running the code:
+The modes of running the code are:

 1) mode = 'path' can calculate a 'would-be' Bayesian Optimisation path for the previously calculated compositions in the phase field